Flares Distress Signals At Sea

 Their intended purpose is to summon help should the need arise and should be displayed only when immediate or potential danger exists.
-Visual distress signals can only be effective when someone is in a position to see them.
+Visual distress signals (Flares Distress Signals) can only be effective when someone is in a position to see them.
 Therefore, when employing pyrotechnic devices, do so only when you see or hear a boat or airplane or you are reasonably sure that someone on shore is in position to see your signal and take action.
 Good judgment is an essential part of successful use of visual distress signals.

 Examples of Pyrotechnic and Non-Pyrotechnic Devices